What Is the Student Aid Index (SAI)? Your Questions Answered

 Both the SAI and EFC aimed to determine how much a family could reasonably afford to contribute financially to a student’s college costs, essentially determining the amount of financial assistance required.
 However, there are some differences.

+Each school uses the SAI to assess a student’s financial aid eligibility and to create a financial aid package based on its own institutional policies.
 The elimination of the sibling discount that factors in the number of family members attending college is one of the most noticeable.
 Additionally, the SAI can generate a negative figure, while the EFC bottomed out at zero.

 Some other changes include the elimination of an allowance for local and state taxes and changes to the income protection allowance (IPA).
 The small business exclusion present in the EFC is also gone in the SAI.
 There are also a few nuances that can come into play when determining eligibility for financial assistance, but how they impact the result varies depending on the exact information provided in a student’s FAFSA form.